-Lesley Chilcott, the award-winning documentary filmmaker of “An Inconvenient Truth” and “Waiting for Superman,” now impresses us again with her riveting documentary film “CODEGIRL.”
-The film has not graced the theaters yet, but is available for free online this week until Nov.
+Lesley Chilcott, the award-winning documentary filmmaker of “An Inconvenient Truth” and “Waiting for Superman,” impresses us again with her riveting documentary film “CODEGIRL.”
+The film has not yet graced the theaters, but it is available for free online this week until Nov.
 5, so jump on it.

-This is a film unlike any other, as it follows the story of around 5,000 high school-aged girls from 60 countries around the world as they compete in a global entrepreneurship and coding competition by Technovation.
+This is a film that follows the story of around 5,000 high school-aged girls from 60 countries around the world as they compete in a global entrepreneurship and coding competition by Technovation.

 Why is it so hard to get young girls interested in tech?
 It turns out there’s quite a bit going into it.